-The focus of my research group is the biological control of insect pests and the ecology of insect parasitism and predation.
+Nicholas Mills is a professor of Environmental Science, Policy & Management, Division of Organisms & Environment.
+The focus of his research group is the biological control of insect pests and the ecology of insect parasitism and predation.
 Classical biological control has an outstanding history of success in the sustained regional control of invading pests and provides exciting opportunities for both lab and field-based ecological research.
-However, not all biological control introductions result in spectacular reductions of pest damage and so a major emphasis in our work is to address arguably one of the most challenging questions in biological control research: what are the determinants of success in classical biological control?
+However, not all biological control introductions result in spectacular reductions of pest damage and so a major emphasis in their work is to address arguably one of the most challenging questions in biological control research: what are the determinants of success in classical biological control?
 In addition to classical biological control, the augmentation of natural enemy populations is an aspect of biological control that is rapidly gaining attention.
 The use of natural enemies as biological pesticides raises some very interesting questions about the performance characteristics of natural enemies, strategies for release and optimization of impact.

 Natural enemies, and in particular insect parasitoids, are known not only for their importance in biological control but also as model systems for the analysis of many exciting questions in biology.
 As a result, their research interests include a variety of aspects of natural enemy biology, from behavior and evolutionary biology to population and community ecology through observational, experimental and comparative analysis.
 One of the most satisfying aspects of their work is the knowledge that the discovery of exciting new elements of natural enemy biology provides a direct linkage to the implementation of improved biological control and a reduced reliance on pesticide intervention in insect pest management.